allenter/mqtt-ble-gateway/README.md

 # mqtt-ble-gateway

 The mqtt-ble-gateway is designed to provide a generic bidirectional gateway between a MQTT broker and BLE devices.
 It allows to scan for BLE devices and read or write specific characteristics by their UUID.
-Furthermore, subscriptions and notifications are supported.
+Furthermore, subscriptions and notifications are supported.Modified old version,add comannds about client.username_pw_set() and defind MQTT_USERNAME/MQTT_PASSWORD.

 ## Installation
 ```
+# Install pygatt paho-mqtt pexpect
 sudo pip3 install pygatt paho-mqtt pexpect
-which hcitool  # get the PATH OF THE hcitool
+# Get the <PATH OF THE hcitool>
+which hcitool
+# Setcap
-setcap 'cap_net_raw,cap_net_admin+eip' **PATH OF THE hcitool**
+setcap 'cap_net_raw,cap_net_admin+eip' <PATH OF THE hcitool>
 ```

 ## Configuration